rpnlatex v1.4.2

 2u x\sqsupset y 2U x\sqsupseteq y

 NOTE: "Negated" forms of relational operators can be created with the /! command.
-For example: x\subseteq y \to x\not\subseteq y
+For example: x\subseteq y \Rightarrow x\not\subseteq y

 / Functions and Operators